chip-8/extensions/README.md

 * The delay timer is decremented every frame, regardless of whether it's 0 or not; on the COSMAC VIP, it would only decrement as long as it was over 0.
 Its value will therefore go from 0 to 255, and any CHIP-8 game that checks if the delay timer is 0 without a busy loop will need to get lucky to get the right timing.
 * The CHIP-8 interpreter is paused while the sound beeper is playing; on the COSMAC VIP, play would continue while the beep sounded.

-The prototype DREAM 6800 shown on [Michael Bauer's DREAM 6800 Archive website](http://www.mjbauer.biz/DREAM6800.htm) shows the following keypad layout:
+The prototype DREAM 6800 shown in the _Electronics Australia_ article (see [Michael Bauer's DREAM 6800 Archive website](http://www.mjbauer.biz/DREAM6800.htm)) used the following keypad layout:

     C D E F
     8 9 A B